BYD Song Max: BYD M6 / eMax 7

+EV

 In March 2024, BYD showcased a right-hand drive Song Max EV in Thailand at the Bangkok International Motor Show, which adopts a refreshed styling.
 In May 2024, the vehicle was revealed with a new name, the BYD M6.
 The nameplate was previously used by a larger MPV in 2010.
 Depending on the market, the M6 is available with two battery options, both using the company's blade battery system; Standard Range with a 55.4 kWh battery pack and NEDC range of 420 km, and Extended Range with a 71.8 kWh battery pack and NEDC range of 530 km.
 The electric motor produces a 310 Nm of torque with differing power outputs depending on the battery option; 120 kW on the Standard Range models, and 150 kW on the Extended Range models.